bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 ## Clearing the cart

-Removing all cart items essentially deletes the cart.
 To clear the cart, send a request to the [Delete a cart](/api-reference/store-management/carts/cart/deleteacart) endpoint.

 ```http title="Delete a cart"
 DELETE https://api.bigcommerce.com/stores/{{store_hash}}/v3/carts/{{cartId}}